psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ### Requirements

 **NPP** is compatible exclusively with **Nginx web servers** running on **Linux-powered** systems.

-Additionally, the **shell_exec** function must be enabled and unrestricted.
-Consequently, the plugin may not operate fully on shared hosting environments where native Linux commands are blocked from running via PHP.
+The PHP `shell_exec()` function must be enabled and unrestricted, as NPP relies on system utilities for certain operations.
+Because of this, the plugin may not operate fully on shared hosting environments where native Linux commands are blocked.

 📌 If you see warnings or if any plugin settings or tabs are disabled, this could indicate permission issues, an unsupported environment, or missing dependencies that the plugin requires to function properly. **NPP is completely free OpenSource project!**